upbound/docs/content/getstarted-devex/create-controllers.md

 ---
 title: "Create cloud resources with Upbound"
 description: "Define a control plane for resource abstractions in a real cloud provider environment"
 ---

-After deploying in a development environment, let's explore creating real cloud resources.

-## Overview

-This guide will help you create a control plane for provisioning and managing cloud resources across AWS, Azure, or GCP.
+In the previous guide, you deployed to a local environment using simulated resources.
+In this guide, you'll create a control plane for provisioning and managing cloud resources across AWS, Azure, or GCP.
 You'll build reusable APIs that allow your development teams to deploy and configure infrastructure themselves.

 By the end of this guide, you'll have: